2023 Best Precision Metal Working Schools in Wisconsin

 After completing their degree, precision metal working graduates from Southwest Tech carry an average student debtload of $4,500.

-You’ll be in good company if you decide to attend Fox Valley Technical College.
-It ranked #4 on our 2023 Best Precision Metal Working Schools in Wisconsin list.
-Located in the suburb of Appleton, FVTC is a public college with a large student population.
+Out of the 16 schools in Wisconsin that were part of this year’s ranking, Fox Valley Technical College landed the # 4 spot on the list.
+Located in the medium-sized suburb of Appleton, FVTC is a public college with a fairly large student population.

 Precision Metal Working majors at FVTC take out an average of $7,625 in student loans while working on their egree.